-The Company had concluded that the embedded derivatives within the 2020 Notes required separation from the host instrument and was re-valued each reporting period, with changes in the fair value of the embedded derivative recognized as a component of the Company's consolidated Statements of Operations.
-In January 2018, the Company entered into a private exchange agreement with a holder of the 2022 Notes to exchange the remaining \$0.5 million of outstanding principal amount of the 2022 Notes for an aggregate of 780,303 shares of common stock.
+The valuation of the embedded derivative related to the 2020/21 Notes is in process and is expected to be completed by March 31, 2020.
+Any changes in the fair value of the embedded derivative will be recognized as a component of our Consolidated Statements of Operations.

+In January 2018, we entered into a private exchange agreement with a holder of the 2022 Notes to exchange the remaining \$0.5 million of outstanding principal amount of the 2022 Notes for an aggregate of 39,016 shares of common stock.
 Upon completion of this exchange, the 2022 Notes were satisfied in their entirety and there are no remaining obligations under the 2022 Notes, including any remaining obligations under the 2022 Notes embedded derivative.
-Accordingly, the fair value of the 2022 Notes embedded derivative was zero as of December 31, 2018.
+Accordingly, the fair value of the 2022 Notes embedded derivative was zero as of December 31, 2019 and 2018.